genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/preprocessing_trim_to_fixed_length.png

-1. **Keep bases from position** option asks you to specify the first base that should be kept. (default: 1)
+1. The **Keep bases from position** option asks you to specify the first base that should be kept. (default: 1)
 2. **Keep bases to position (set to zero for entire read)**.
 Indicate the position of the last nucleotide that should be kept in the read. (default: